AustinCodingAcademy/aca-flix/README.md

 ListToggleContainer.js

-//////

 ### SearchBoxContainer.js
-X import SearchBox
+XX import SearchBox
-X import action `loadSearch`
+XX import action `loadSearch`
-X mapDispatchToProps for this action
+XX mapDispatchToProps for this action

-X Determine which props to map to based on the props that are already coded into the SearchBox component
+XX Determine which props to map to based on the props that are already coded into the SearchBox component

 ### AppContainer.js
 XX import App